-PROVIDER REQUESTS TO DISENROLL A MEMBER
+PROVIDER REQUESTS TO DISENROLL A NON-COMPLIANT MEMBER

-To request disenrollment of a member, participating providers must contact the Medi-Cal Member Services Department, which asks the provider to describe the circumstances and submit documentation for the request.
+To request disenrollment of a member, participating providers must contact the Medi-Cal Member Services Department.
+Providers are asked to describe the circumstances leading them to request the member non-compliant disenrollment and may be asked to submit documentation regarding their requests.

-On notification, the Medi-Cal Member Services Department contacts the member and provides counseling.
-If necessary, the department reassigns the member to a new PCP within the Plan.
+On notification, the Medi-Cal Member Non-Compliant Unit, the Customer Service Advocate (CSA) will reassign the member to a new PCP within the Plan.